Table of Contents

 There are different types of aortic dissection as discussed above, but generally, 65 % originate in the ascending aorta, 10 % in the aortic arch and 20 % occur in the descending thoracic aorta (distal to the ligamentum arteriosum).

-The reason the intima occurs is unknown.
-It can occur as a result of high blood pressure, sporadically or due to genetic connective tissue diseases such as Marfan’s syndrome.
-In Marfan’s the key issue is that the collagen and elastin within the media are degenerative, unstructured and dysfunctional – cystic medial necrosis (as discussed below).
+The reason the intimal tear occurs is unknown.
+It can occur as a result of intimal ischemia from increased shear forces due to hypertension, or due to genetic connective tissue diseases where there is a paucity of healthy elastic tissue such as Marfan syndrome.
+In Marfan, the key issue is that the collagen and elastin within the media are degenerative, unstructured and dysfunctional — causing cystic medial necrosis (as discussed below).

-In approximately 10 % of cases, there is no evidence that an intimal tear was present.
-These dissections may be caused by bleeding within the medial of the vessel causing a secondary aortic dissection – this is still treated in the same way.
+In approximately 10 % of cases, there is no evidence of an intimal tear.
+These dissections may be caused by bleeding within the medial layer of the vessel causing a secondary aortic dissection — this is still treated in the same way.

 Genetic disease implications

-Marfan’s syndrome is a connective tissue disorder which involves the misfolding of fibrillin-1.
-This is a protein that forms elastic tissue and has roles in signalling.
-One such role includes binding to TGF-beta; the mutated fibrillin-1 fails to do this and this causes an accumulation of TGF-beta in various tissues including the aorta, causing weakened tissue with an abnormal structure and function.
+Marfan syndrome is a connective tissue disorder which involves the misfolding of fibrillin—1.
+This is a protein that forms elastic tissue and has roles in signaling.
+One such role includes binding to TGF—beta; the mutated fibrillin—1 fails to do this and this causes an accumulation of TGF—beta in various tissues including the aorta, causing weakened tissue with an abnormal structure and function.

 Pathology of Aortic Dissection

 Lesions associated with aortic dissection